London SE1 9PX

 Visitors to the Stage Door (next to the IBM building) should contact Stage Door to confirm the drop-off point at the time of their planned arrival.
 Call 020 7452 3333.

 There are two electric vehicle charging points on the South Bank – on Concert Hall Approach, and at the junction of Cornwall Road and Upper Ground

 The National Theatre is inside the congestion charge zone.
 The daily charge applies between 7am – 6pm, Monday to Friday, excluding public holidays.

 For more information and to find out about ways to pay, visit Transport for London.

 Setting-down point in Upper Ground at the back of the National.

 Waterloo, Waterloo East and Charing Cross (across the river via the Hungerford Bridge) are all a 10-15 minute walk from the National.

 For customers with special access needs, the drop-off point for taxis for all three theatres is now at the top of Theatre Avenue (the road to the west, between the National and the British Film Institute), where a temporary accessible entrance has been created.
-Other customers should request to be dropped off behind the South Bank Centre, a few metres to the west of the National Theatre, to avoid congestion.

 Get up-to-date information on line closures from the Transport for London website.